ironman9967/NodeSixense/README.md

 <h2>License:</h2>
 The Sixense SDK is licensed under Sixense EULA which can be found here: http://sixense.com/eula

-The JS port and Nodejs addon portions are licensed under:
+The JS port and NodeJS addon portions are licensed under:

 The MIT License (MIT)